g-filomena/cityImage-docs/docs/03-District identification.md

-### Fixing disconnected districts and assigning nodes to existing connected districts
+### 3.1 Fixing disconnected and not valid districts, and assigning nodes to existing connected districts

 ```python